Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-rpc-queue.md

 [unresolved-questions]: #unresolved-questions

 - What parts of the design do you expect to resolve through the RFC process before this gets merged?

 - What parts of the design do you expect to resolve through the implementation of this feature before stabilization?

+    This RFC is primarily focused on getting a solid RPC Queue system integrated, functional, with reasonable optimizations towards processing time and memory allocaiton.
 - What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?

+    Unity Job system integration and any memory allocation (per frame) that occurs outside of the scope of the RPC Queue system itself but falls within the RPC send, receive, and invocation realm.

 # Future possibilities
 [future-possibilities]: #future-possibilities

 This provides the opportunity to place RPC's into batched packets (containing more than 1 RPC per packet) prior to being sent as well as it offers the ability to add additional features to specify at which point in the Network Update Loop system an RPC could get invoked.

+The RPC Queue and associated data structures could be refactored to become more Unity Job System friendly, but this would most likely require unified adjustments across RPC batching, processing, and any other MLAPI framework related system that utilizes the RPC Queue system.
+However, the reduced processing benefits gained from handling the sorting and queueing of RPCs into respective outbound or inbound buckets via the Job system could help reduce the overall frame-time cost associated with the RPC Queue system and be worth the time and effort.